Bevziuk2005/Bevziuk2005/README.md

 <h1 align="center">Hi 👋, I'm Nikita Bevziuk</h1>
 <h3 align="center">Success is the sum of small efforts, repeated day in and day out.</h3>

+- 🎓 I’m currently learning  **Computer Science at university**
-- 🌱 I’m currently learning **Python Development at Beetroot Academy**
+- 🌱 I have already completed Python Development at Beetroot Academy
 - 👨‍💻 All of my projects are available at [https://bevziuk2005.github.io/](https://bevziuk2005.github.io/)
 - 📫 How to reach me **nikitabevzuk124@gmail.com**
 - ⚡ Fun fact **I like everything about Internet Technology**